Renewable Heat Incentive for Solar Thermal, Ground Source Heat Pumps, Air Source Heat Pumps and Biomass Boilers

 The aim of the incentive is to increase heating generation from renewable energy sources to 12 per cent which could potentially save up to 60 million tonnes of CO2 by 2020.

 Heating currently accounts for 47 per cent of the UK’s CO2 emissions and 60 per cent of average domestic energy bills.

-Prior to the main incentive being introduced householders can apply for a one-off payment to install qualifying technologies called the Renewable Heat Premium Payment (RHPP).
-This scheme will remain open until the end of March 2014.
+Prior to the introduction of the main incentive, householders could apply for a one-off payment to install qualifying technologies called the Renewable Heat Premium Payment (RHPP).
+The scheme closed at the end of March 2014.

 What’s the purpose of it?